manji-0/blog/docs/resume.md

 ## Key Experiences
 * Experience leading the design and implementation of application platforms integrated with monitoring and deployment systems
 * Experience in the implementation of technical systems to HR system design related to service operations.
-* Having several experiences of taught over 60 people lecturing on how to use the DevOps system.
+* Having several experiences of teaching over 60 people lecturing on how to use the DevOps system.

 ## Career History
 ### LINE Corp.
 (Tokyo, Japan) - Reliability Engineer